nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/coding-self-assessment.md

 1. Get topping by id

 ### `/tubertoppings`
+1. Get all TuberToppings
 1. Add a topping to a `TuberOrder`
 1. Remove a topping from a `TuberOrder`

 ### `/customers`
+1. Get all Customers
 1. Get a customer by id, with their orders
 1. Add a Customer
 1. Delete a Customer